Belarus–Russia relations: 2020s: Strained relationship and reconciliation

-On 24 January 2020, signs of new tensions between Belarus and Russia showed when Belarusian President Alyaksandr Lukashenko publicly accused Russian President Vladimir Putin of trying to incorporate Belarus into Russia.
+On 24 January 2020, signs of new tensions between Belarus and Russia showed when Belarusian President Alexander Lukashenko publicly accused Russian President Vladimir Putin of trying to incorporate Belarus into Russia.
 This led to Russia cutting economic subsidies for Belarus.

 In July 2020, the relationship between Belarus and Russia was described as "strained" after 33 Russian military contractors were arrested in Minsk.
 Lukashenko afterwards accused Russia of trying to cover up an attempt to send 200 fighters from a private Russian military firm known as the Wagner Group into Belarus on a mission to destabilize the country ahead of its 9 August presidential election.

 On 5 August 2020, Russia's security chief Dmitry Medvedev warned Belarus to release the contractors.
 Lukashenko also claimed Russia was lying about its attempts to use the Wagner Group to influence the upcoming election.

 Following the presidential election and eruption of new protests, Lukashenko mentioned by the end of August that Belarus would negotiate refinancing of its state debt worth $1bn with Russia.
 On 14 September, Lukashenko visited Putin in Sochi, where the latter promised to loan $1.5bn to Belarus.

 In February 2022, Russian forces were permitted to stage part of the invasion of Ukraine from Belarusian territory.
 Lukashenko stated that Belarusian troops could take part in the invasion if needed.
 Belarus has also stated that Russia can bring its nuclear weapons onto Belarusian soil.
 In March 2022, Oleksandr Kamyshin, head of Ukrainian Railways, said there is no longer a railway connection between Ukraine and Belarus, so Russian equipment from Belarus will not be able to be delivered.
+On 25 March 2023, Russian president Vladimir Putin announced that Russia would be stationing tactical nuclear operations in Belarus.
+On 12 August 2024, Alexander Lukashenko refuted the idea about unification with Russia, stating that any attempt to annex Belarus would result in war.

 Economic relations

-Russia accounts for some 48% of Belarus' external trade.
-Belarus accounts for around 6% of Russia's trade.
+As of 2009, Russia accounted for some 48% of Belarus' external trade.
+Belarus, in turn, accounted for around 6% of Russia's trade.

 Before 2004, Gazprom sold gas to Belarus for Russian domestic prices, mainly due to the political integration process between the two countries.
 As this process started to falter in the 2000s and late 1990s, Gazprom wanted to ensure reliable transit of Russian gas through Belarusian territory by taking control of the Belarusian transit network.
 Gazprom tried to purchase the Belarusian network operator Beltransgaz, but disagreements over the price led to the 2004 Russia–Belarus gas dispute, in which Gazprom ceased supplies to Belarus on 1 January 2004.

 A new gas contract was signed in June 2004, and relations between the two countries improved afterwards.
 In January 2020 Russia temporarily suspended its discounted sale of oil to Belarus, and later negotiated a compromise.
 Belarus diversified its oil imports in response, receiving oil from countries including Norway, Azerbaijan, Saudi Arabia, and the United States.
 Lukashenko accused Russia of using the oil as leverage to procure an eventual merger of Russia and Belarus.